Every wedding should have Corona, sans the virus.

-Professional wedding vendors in SoCal for the most part are not charging for postponing your wedding due to COVID-19, including myself.
-However, the deposits and retainers placed should be consider services rendered.
+Professional wedding vendors in SoCal are not charging if you postpone your wedding due to COVID-19, including myself.
+However, the deposits and retainers placed are consider services rendered.
 That is why it is important you balance your priority vendors with your potential new wedding dates should you postpone.
 Not every wolf and sheep will make the boat; and you will definitely lose some cabbage.

 5. Exercise When You Can

 Im not going to go into a debate here over the physical benefits of working out while in self-quarantine.
 I just know that many of our rations while in isolation aren’t all quinoa, kale, and toilet paper.
 These arent the happiest of times.
 We will stress eat bad food.
 Bad food leads to more bad decisions and bad moods.
 Counter some of that with healthy exercise.
 Whether you do HIIT for 15 minutes or go for a Social Distant Jog, keeping your serotonin boosted will give you the mental strength to take on many of the upcoming roadblocks.
 Using my training routines from NASM, I work out every evening with friends via Instagram Live and Facebook Live.
 If you want to join in the Social Sweat, follow me here.

 In conclusion, if you have to postpone your wedding because of Coronavirus, remember that you are nowhere close to being alone.
 We are globally in this together.
 Wedding couples should take a few moments to decide on their next available dates.
 If your original wedding was in the winter, don’t try and grab a popular fall wedding date (avoid even busier dates and popular holidays like Halloween), sync with their utmost important vendors, and expect to lose a few investments (including money & time).
 More importantly, stay mentally healthy however you can and remember: Love wins.